EggerMarc/archStyles/readme.md

 ## ArchStyles

 #### Installation:
-Make sure to create a new environment using the python command\ `python3 -m venv env`\Install the requirements listed out in requirements.txt with `pip3 install -r requirements.txt`
+Make sure to create a new environment using the python command <p>`python3 -m venv env`</p> Install the requirements listed out in requirements.txt with `pip3 install -r requirements.txt`
-To activate the environment either manually activate, or run `. ./setup.sh`.\
+<p>To activate the environment either manually activate, or run `. ./setup.sh`</p>
 setup.sh takes in the -d flag, which if activated will download the dataset.
 ETA depends on your internet speed

 #### Useful links: